Drive-by shooting hits man at Natomas park

 A man was shot in a drive-by shooting next to North Natomas Regional Park on Saturday afternoon, police said.

-Around 1 p.m., a car drove next to the victim’s car and shot the victim, said Sacramento Police Department Officer Linda Matthew.
+Around 1 p.m., a car drove next to the victim’s car and shot him, said Sacramento Police Department Officer Linda Matthew.
 The shooting happened near North Park Drive and Natomas Boulevard.

 The victim was brought to a hospital for treatment of at least one gunshot wound, Matthew said.
 The victim’s age and name were not immediately available.